-Being chronically sleep deprived can significantly impair memory and decision-making.
-It may also make you rely on stimulants such as caffeine, which can also impact your overall mood.
-Sleep researcher David Dinges, PhD ran experiments and found that participants who got less than eight hours of sleep per night had both cognitive and physiological deficits.
-The longer you go without sleep, the worse memory and cognitive function can get, so it is important to address any sleep issues you may be dealing with right away.
+Being chronically sleep-deprived can significantly impair memory and decision-making.
+It may also lead to over-reliance on stimulants such as caffeine, which can also impact your overall mood.
+Sleep researcher David Dinges, PhD ran experiments and found that participants who got less than eight hours of sleep per night experienced both cognitive and physiological deficits.
+The longer you go without sleep, the worse memory and cognitive function can become, so it is important to address any sleep issues you may be dealing with right away.

 Boosting Your Sleep for Happiness

-Now that you know the disastrous effects lack of sleep can have on the body, it’s no wonder that getting enough sleep per night can significantly help improve our overall levels of happiness.
+Now that you know the negative impact lack of sleep can have on the body, it's obvious that getting enough sleep every night can significantly help improve our overall levels of happiness.
 So many of us are living a less than optimal life due to a lack of sleep.
 It’s just not worth it.

-Make it your challenge to get into bed earlier and take the steps that you need to get a better night’s sleep each night.
+Make it your goal to get into bed earlier and take the steps that you need to get a better night’s sleep each night.
 Here are some tips to help you sleep better.